ordina-jworks/ordina-jworks.github.io/_posts/2023-06-01-vuzix-and-how-to-use-it.md

 #### Jobs

 When the trigger is set, we’re ready to start defining jobs.
-In our case we have 2 jobs, the deploy has been split into CI and CD respectively.
+In our case we have 2 jobs, the deployment has been split into CI and CD respectively.

 #### CI
-Inside this CI job we are going to run our integration tests of the API to make sure that all the logic works to our liking before we build and push the image to the repository.
+Inside this CI job, we are going to run our integration tests of the API to make sure that all the logic works to our liking before we build and push the image to the repository.

 ```YAML
   ci: